MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/troubleshoot-missing-telemetry.md

 ---
-title: Troubleshoot missing telemetry in Application Insights
+title: Investigating missing telemetry in Application Insights
-description: Learn how to test connectivity and telemetry ingestion using PowerShell or curl clients ms.topic: conceptual ms.date: 8/5/2022 ms.author: toddfous
+description: Learn how to test connectivity and telemetry ingestion using PowerShell or curl client to isolate the step in the processing pipeline that causes telemetry to go missing ms.topic: conceptual ms.date: 8/18/2022 ms.author: toddfous
 editor: v-kainawroth
 ms.reviewer: aaronmax
 ms.service: azure-monitor
 ms.subservice: application-insights
-#Customer intent: As an Application Insights user I want to know how to troubleshoot missing telemetry so I can use Application Insights effectively.
+#Customer intent: As an Application Insights user I want to know where in the processing pipeline telemetry goes missing so I know where to troubleshoot.
 ---

-# Troubleshoot missing telemetry in Application Insights using PowerShell or curl clients
+# Investigating missing telemetry in Application Insights using PowerShell or curl client

-This article provides troubleshooting information to help resolve issues when telemetry is missing or doesn’t appear in Azure portal.
+This article provides information to help you isolate the step in the processing pipeline that causes telemetry to go missing.

-## Steps in the processing pipeline which can cause missing telemetry
+## Every step telemetry passes in the processing pipeline

 If telemetry is missing or you can't find specific telemetry records, it can be the result of failures across every step in the life of a telemetry record: